programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 This NLP method is made purposely extensible, important considering the variability of natural language, even in regimented terms and conditions.
 Therefore, you can easily apply this method in your own research context, where extracting red flags from licences is necessary to begin ascertaining risk levels in adopting, or purchasing, an AI tool.
 To ensure that your dictionary anticipates the content of your agreement sufficiently, you can simply edit the provided code, either straight within Jupyter Notebook, or before importing into a Python environment.

 For continued learning, see other *Programming Historian* applications of spaCy.
-Kane’s (2023) lesson applies a similar NLP workflow for corpus linguistic annotation and interpretation, while Goodale (2024) uses spaCy and the same stopword approach for interpreting Russian text.
-Away from historical linguistic data, spaCy has been used to review and analyse clinical notes to improve patient outcomes (Schmidt et al., 2026), as well as to consensually extract payment data within financial institutions, aimed at ensuring anti-money laundering compliance (Nayak, 2026).
+Kane’s [^16] lesson applies a similar NLP workflow for corpus linguistic annotation and interpretation, while Goodale [^17] uses spaCy and the same stopword approach for interpreting Russian text.
+Away from historical linguistic data, spaCy has been used to review and analyse clinical notes to improve patient outcomes [^30], as well as to consensually extract payment data within financial institutions, aimed at ensuring anti-money laundering compliance [^31].

 With this lesson extracting natural language clauses as an intuitive data frame, there is research scope for contrasting and comparing AI licences between legal jurisdictions, as well as the prominence of certain red flags.
 Our use of ESAC’s open registering of publishing licences also enables further work as to how closely traditional terms and conditions map onto newer AI tool licences.